openhab/openhab-addons/bundles/org.openhab.binding.neohub/README.md

 # NeoHub Binding

 This is a binding for integrating Heatmiser room and underfloor heating control products.
-The NeoHub (bridge) binding allows you to connect openHab via TCP/IP to Heatmiser's NeoHub and integrate your Heatmiser smart thermostats, smart plugs, and accessories onto the bus.
+The NeoHub (bridge) binding allows you to connect openHab via TCP/IP to Heatmiser's NeoHub and integrate your Heatmiser smart thermostats, smart plugs, and accessories.

 See the manufacturer's web site for more details: https://www.heatmiser.com